Legendarylibr/Hoshino/backend/firebase/README.md

 # Hoshino Firebase Backend

-This is the Firebase backend for the Hoshino moonling game, providing AI chat functionality and data persistence.
+This is the Firebase backend for the Hoshino Virtual Pet Experience, providing AI chat functionality and data persistence.

 ## Features